Skip to content

 “It’s likely the veteran’s Tinnitus is due to his post-service career working as an electrician.
 He said he does not wear proper hearing protection.
 It’s less likely than not that his Tinnitus was due to military noise exposure.”

-This is a classic logical error of a “causal link” that’s inapposite to the facts of the claim.
+This is a classic logical error of a “causal link” that’s inapposite to the facts of the VA claim.

 The C&P examiner did not even consider the veteran’s military MOS, the Duty MOS Noise Exposure Listing, deployment duties, and timeframe of exposure.